WSOC-TV: History

 By the mid-1990s, WSOC-TV had a problem.
 It owned the rights to a large amount of syndicated programming, but increased local news commitments left it without enough time in its broadcast day to air it all.
 In 1996, it found a solution in the form of a joint sales agreement with independent station WKAY-TV (channel 64).
 As part of the deal, WKAY moved its operations to WSOC-TV's studios and changed its call letters to WAXN-TV.
 Under the JSA, channel 9 bought WAXN's entire broadcast day, using it to air much of channel 9's surplus inventory of syndicated programming.
 One of those programs was The Andy Griffith Show; it had been a mainstay on channel 9 for decades on weekday afternoons at 5 p.m. before being bumped in favor of a 5 p.m. newscast.
 Cox purchased WAXN outright for $3 million in 1999, shortly after the Federal Communications Commission (FCC) reversed its long-standing ban on television station duopolies; the sale was officially approved by the FCC in 2000.
-WSOC-TV served as the Charlotte "Love Network" affiliate of the Jerry Lewis MDA Labor Day Telethon from 1974 to 2001; the program moved to WAXN thereafter, before returning to WSOC in 2013 (by this point, known as the MDA Show of Strength) after the program abandoned its syndicated long-form telethon format and became a shortened two-hour network telecast on ABC; the telecast was discontinued after 2014.
+WSOC-TV served as the Charlotte "Love Network" affiliate of the Jerry Lewis MDA Labor Day Telethon from 1975 to 2001; the program moved to WAXN thereafter, before returning to WSOC in 2013 (by this point, known as the MDA Show of Strength) after the program abandoned its syndicated long-form telethon format and became a shortened two-hour network telecast on ABC; the telecast was discontinued after 2014.

 On December 21, 2010, a distraught 51-year-old woman armed with a gun entered the WSOC-TV studios, forcing the station to temporarily go off the air just after the start of that evening's 5 p.m. newscast.
 After a one-hour standoff, the woman was taken into custody; it was later determined that the gun was not loaded.
 No injuries were reported in the incident.

 In February 2019, it was announced that Apollo Global Management would acquire Cox Media Group and Northwest Broadcasting's stations.
 Although the group planned to operate under the name Terrier Media, it was later announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses, and retain the Cox Media Group name.
 The sale was completed on December 17, 2019.

 During the 2024–25 season, the Charlotte Hornets, FanDuel Sports Network Southeast and Cox Media Group reached an agreement allowing CMG to simulcast five Hornets games on over-the-air stations.
 In Charlotte, two games will air on WSOC with the other three games on sister station WAXN.
+In August 2026, following the closure of the FanDuel Sports Networks, WSOC and WAXN would become the full-time home of the Hornets for the 2026–27 season.